m-kru/hbs/user-manual/architecture.typ

 + arguments prefix,
 + arguments suffix,
 + the core path,
++ the core name,
-+ the target name,
++ the target path,
-+ the target path.
++ the target name.

 The following snippet presents an example of the target context mechanism:
 ```tcl